ibm-cloud-docs/watsonxdata/edit-buck-tags.md

 - **Editing bucket description and tags in list view**

 1. Click the name of bucket.
-Bucket information window opens.
+The bucket information page opens.
 2. In the **Details** tab, click **Edit**.
 3. In the **Description** field, enter the description of the bucket or edit the existing description.
 4. In the **Tags** field, select the tags from the list or start typing to define a new tag.